Aspen-area man enters guilty plea, avoids road-rage trial

-The driver told authorities that Feinberg shoved him against a garage wall and threw him to the snowy ground outside a Riverdown Drive house after he had just made a delivery.
-By agreeing to plead guilty to the disorderly-conduct offense, Feinberg avoided a trial scheduled for last Friday.
+The driver told authorities that the 49-year-old man shoved him against a garage wall and threw him to the snowy ground outside a Riverdown Drive house after he had just made a delivery.
+By agreeing to plead guilty to the disorderly-conduct offense, the man avoided a trial scheduled for last Friday.

-Feinberg said Tuesday that he disputes the findings of the Pitkin County sheriff's deputy who investigated the incident as well as the statements by the pizza-shop delivery worker and a witness.
-Feinberg said he only pleaded guilty because he wanted to move past the incident and avoid further legal costs.
+The man said Tuesday that he disputes the findings of the Pitkin County sheriff’s deputy who investigated the incident as well as the statements by the pizza-shop delivery worker and a witness.
+The man said he only pleaded guilty because he wanted to move past the incident and avoid further legal costs.

 He said he was the one who was threatened with bodily harm, not the delivery driver.

-"I will challenge the restitution claim until the day I die," Feinberg said.
-"I'm still fired up about this.
-I plan to file a complaint with the sheriff."
+“I will challenge the restitution claim until the day I die,” he said.
+“I’m still fired up about this.
+I plan to file a complaint with the sheriff.”

 A report written by Deputy Ryan Turner states that early in the evening of Feb.
 2, the driver, an employee of Taster’s Pizza, had just finished making a delivery on Maroon Creek Road.
 As he was headed to his next delivery location at a residence on Riverdown Drive, near the Aspen Business Center, he encountered a “very slow-moving vehicle” and passed it just west of the roundabout, the report says.

-After making the delivery on Riverdown Drive, the driver said he encountered Feinberg, who was yelling obscenities.
+After making the delivery on Riverdown Drive, the driver said he encountered the 49-year-old man, who was yelling obscenities.

-"(The victim) responded to Feinberg and explained to Feinberg that he was driving too slowly and that (he) needed to make his deliveries on time," Turner's report said. "(The victim) stated to me that Feinberg then grabbed him by his shirt with both hands and began slamming him against a garage door, and then threw (him) into the snow."
+“(The victim) responded to (the man) and explained to (thee man) that he was driving too slowly and that (he) needed to make his deliveries on time,” Turner’s report said. “(The victim) stated to me that (the man) then grabbed him by his shirt with both hands and began slamming him against a garage door, and then threw (him) into the snow.”

 A witness backed up the delivery driver’s story, according to Turner.

-Feinberg said Wednesday that the deputy's account was a "misrepresentation" of what actually happened.
-Had he gone to trial Friday, "they would've lost," Feinberg said, referring to the victim and prosecutors.
+The 49-year-old man said Wednesday that the deputy’s account was a “misrepresentation” of what actually happened.
+Had he gone to trial Friday, “they would’ve lost,” the man said, referring to the victim and prosecutors.

-The driver, according to Feinberg, "came unglued."
-He stood in the way of Feinberg's vehicle, preventing him from leaving, Feinberg said.
+The driver, according to the man, “came unglued.”
+He stood in the way of his vehicle, preventing him from leaving, the man said.

-"I stuck his head in the snow," Feinberg said.
-"I thought that would be the end of it.
-It was self-defense."
+“I stuck his head in the snow,” the 49-year-old man said.
+“I thought that would be the end of it.
+It was self-defense.”

 He also said that the delivery driver said he was carrying a knife.
 There is no mention of a knife in Turner’s report.

-"Feinberg maintained that he believed he was defending himself, however, Feinberg did later admit to me that he was at fault and responsible for the incident with (the victim)," Turner wrote.
-"Feinberg repeatedly apologized for his actions and added that he shouldn't have done what he did."
+“(The man) maintained that he believed he was defending himself, however, (the man) did later admit to me that he was at fault and responsible for the incident with (the victim),” Turner wrote. “(The man) repeatedly apologized for his actions and added that he shouldn’t have done what he did.”